PREP STEPS FOR IRS COLLECTIONS

 - Call the IRS at 1-800-829-1040 & request your "Account Transcripts" & your "Wage & Income Transcripts"* for the last 10 years.
 (More)

-- Contact Mr. Hopkins in Colorado Springs, Pueblo or Denver to set a consultation.
+- Contact Mr. Hopkins to set a consultation in-person, by telephone, Skype or Facetime.

-- Bring all above documents to the consultation.
+- Send us or bring all above documents to the consultation.
 See you there!

 If you are self-employed please also complete IRS Form 433B.

-For Tax Attorney tips in to complete these vital forms please watch the TaxHelp Webinars for guidance!
+For Tax Attorney tips to complete these vital forms please follow the TaxHelp Webinars for guidance!

-Most of the letters you receive from the IRS will come from the various Automated Collection Service (ACS) Centers around the USA.
+Most of the letters you receive from the IRS will come from the various Automated Collection Service (ACS) Centers around the USA along with The IRS will send you Publication 594 which (weakly) explains the Collections process.
 However, IRS collections might send a local Revenue Officer to visit you in your house or business.
 They will want to ask you questions & request documents from you by giving you a Form 9297.

 The powers of the IRS to take your money and property are vast and taxpayers often have no idea a seizure is coming.
 The IRS is required to give notification before seizing but this notice is often lost or mis-mailed.
 The Notice of Intent to Levy is the final notice you will receive before the IRS has the right to take your assets, wages, bank accounts, etc. After 30 days they can seize practically anything.
 What they seize most often is Wages, Bank Accounts & Refunds.